DitriXNew/askme-copilot/README.md

 ## Features

+### Response Templates (v1.7.0)

+Automatically append predefined instructions to your responses:

+- **Up to 5 reusable templates** per workspace
+- **One-click toggle** via chips in tool dialogs
+- **Per-tool configuration** (askExpert, selectFromList, reviewCode)
+- **Default template included**: "Consult Expert After Task"

+**How it works:**
+1. Templates appear as toggleable chips in Ask Expert, Select Options, and Code Review dialogs
+2. Active templates are appended to your response in a structured format
+3. Configure templates in Settings → Extensions → Ask Me Copilot → Templates

 ### File Attachments
 - **Click +** to add files to expert dialog
 - **Ctrl+V** to paste images from clipboard